osrf/gazebo_tutorials/ros_depth_camera/tutorial.md

 the information is passed to ROS.
 A few points to note:

   * The `updateRate` parameter should be set to 0, which will cause the plugin to publish depth information as the same rate as the parent SDF `sensor`.
+If updateRate is not 0, it will do additional throttling on top of the parent `sensor`'s update rate.
   * The topic names and `frameName` can be set to whatever you'd like, but the ones shown above match the default topics that are published by commonly used ROS packages, such as `openni2_launch`.
 Keeping the topic names the same will